How Long Do COVID-19 and Flu Germs Live on Surfaces?

 - By contrast, a study from the 1980s found that the flu was contagious on plastic for up to 48 hours.

-- The avian flu is particularly long-lasting: It may live between two weeks and two months on hard surfaces.
+- The avian flu is exceptionally robust: It may live between two weeks and two months on hard surfaces.

 - Measles may live on hard surfaces for two hours, according to the New Jersey Department of Health.

-How long do flu germs live on surfaces depends on the type of virus and the type of surface.
+How long do flu germs live on surfaces?
+A lot depends on the virus and the material in question.
 They seem to have an even shorter life expectancy on human skin.
 The safest course of action is to wash hands regularly and use natural antimicrobial products.

 Which Surfaces Are Most Favorable to Germs?

 Hard surfaces, specifically metal and plastic, are more favorable to both cold and flu viruses.
-However, they can live on human skin and porous surfaces, like fabric, though typically for shorter periods of time.
+However, they can live on human skin and porous surfaces, like fabric, typically for shorter periods.